Legoland Korea Resort: LEGO NINJAGO World

+Pirate Shores

+Legoland Hotel

+The Legoland Hotel is open 24 hours a day.

 Criticism and issues

 Legoland Korea has been marred by debt and financial issues.
 It has also been criticized for its high admission and parking fees for a relatively small park.
 Since its opening, the actual number of visitors has been significantly lower than the projected two million.
 Furthermore, there has been additional criticism in regards to the park location on Jungdo Island, which was built over an ancient archaeological site, causing permanent damage.
 The island was home to a massive site of rare relics going back 5,000 years.